Article

 In 2024, the ICRC team based in Donetsk city jointly with our local operational partner carried out the following activities in support of people affected by the ongoing international armed conflict, including:

-• Over 35,000 socially vulnerable groups of people, including people affected by the conflict in 20 different locations received food and hygiene parcels.
+• Over 35,000 socially vulnerable people, including people affected by the conflict in 20 different locations received food and hygiene parcels.

 • 346,600 liters of drinking water was delivered to frontline communities and health-care facilities.